GeorgDaniel/bloqCat/README.md

 # BloQCat

-This service is used for aggregating concrete pattern solutions.
+This service is used for aggregating Quantumcomputing Pattern concrete solutions.

 ---